 1.7.1 The requirement is for warnings preferably to be understandable pictograms and any text to be in English.
 The Health and Safety (Safety Signs and Signals) Regulations 1996 are expected to apply, which also refer to EN ISO 7010.
 Non-EU suppliers should ensure that non-compliant signage is changed.

-1.7.3 Where CE marking is mentioned it is replaced with UK Marking.
-It is assumed that most manufacturers will produce new plates to incorporate the UK Mark as well as the CE marking.
+1.7.3 Where CE marking is mentioned it is replaced with UKCA Marking.
+It is assumed that most manufacturers will produce new plates to incorporate the UKCA Mark as well as the CE marking.